bahamas10/bics/README.md

 ### Installing Plugins

 Plugins are installed to `~/.bics/plugins` as directories that contain 1 or more `.bash` files.
-See [Plugins](#plugins) below to learn more about how plugins are published online and made available for download.
-For now, let's just install a simple plugin that is on GitHub.
+Let's install a simple plugin that is on GitHub.

-First, we search for it

-    $ bics search cdstack
-    cdstack          Store the last X directories visited using cd in bash   https://github.com/bahamas10/bash-cdstack   Dave Eddy       MIT

-Then, to install this plugin, we run
+To install this plugin we run:

     $ bics install https://github.com/bahamas10/bash-cdstack
     Cloning into 'bash-cdstack'...